OmkarSavalkar/Tic-Tac-Toe/README.md

 - Display user friendly Board or play area
 - Has instructions or user guide for this game
 - Can be reset after every game.
+- Carefully designed and unable to edit once selected a square and all corner cases working.

 ---